sst/guide/_chapters/handling-auth-in-serverless-apis.md

 Our users make a request to our Serverless API.
 It starts by hitting our API Gateway endpoint.
 And depending on the endpoint we request, it'll forward that request to the appropriate Lambda function.

 In terms of access control, our API Gateway endpoint is allowed to invoke the Lambda functions we listed in our `serverless.yml`.
-And if you'll recall, our Lambda function is allowed to connect to our DynamoDB tables.
+And if you'll recall, our Lambda function are allowed to connect to our DynamoDB tables.

 Here is the relevant block from our `serverless.yml`.